 The development of this quality is associated with great tension and effort.
 It is important for every manager to determine the measure of stress.
 An inner conviction is also needed to make the decision a reality.

-For the manager, the dynamics as a quality means a tendency to move, change, initiative, desire to work.
+For the manager, dynamics as a quality means a tendency to move, change, initiative, and desire to work.
 This dynamic largely determines the entrepreneurship of the manager and the desire to achieve a certain positive result.

 The manager should be a reliable partner in the activity.
-For this, it is necessary for him to have: a sense of responsibility, psychological endurance, perseverance, discretion, honesty, to be ethical.
+For this, it is necessary for him to have: a sense of responsibility, psychological endurance, perseverance, discretion, and honesty, to be ethical.

-The trust placed in the manager by shareholders, members of the management board, the management team, clients, contractors, government agencies largely depends on these qualities.
+The trust placed in the manager by shareholders, members of the management board, the management team, clients, contractors, and government agencies largely depends on these qualities.

-The manager must believe in his own strength and does not allow a sense of hopelessness in certain situations.
+The manager must believe in his own strength and not allow a sense of hopelessness in certain situations.
 The manager accepts challenges.

 The manager should persuade the people he works with so that they trust him and follow him in taking various actions.
-This can be achieved if he develops certain qualities such as inner conviction, authority, contact, eloquence, optimism.
+This can be achieved if he develops certain qualities such as inner conviction, authority, contact, eloquence, and optimism.